IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 }

 # Angular @@igComponent Pagination
-Pagination is used to split a large set of data into a sequence of pages that have similar content.
-Angular table pagination improves user experience and data interaction. @@igComponent pagination is configurable via the [`paging`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#paging) and [`perPage`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#perpage) inputs.
-As in any Angular Material table, the pagination in the @@igComponent supports template for custom pages.
+Pagination is used to split a large set of data into a sequence of pages.
+Angular table pagination improves user experience and data interaction.
+Grid pagination is enabled via the [`paging`]({environment:angularApiUrl}/classes/igxgridcomponent.html#paging) input.
+Should any further paging customization is needed, the grid supports custom pagination template through the [`paginationTemplate`](environment:angularApiUrl}/classes/igxgridcomponent.html#paginationTemplate) input.

 ## Angular Pagination Example

-The following example represents @@igComponent pagination and exposes the options usage of `items per page` and how paging can be enabled.
-The user can also quickly navigate through the @@igComponent pages via "Go to last page" and "Go to first page" buttons.
+The following example represents the Grid pagination.
+Setting the `paging` input to true enables the feature and brings the corresponding UI rendered in the grid footer.
+The UI indicates the current and total number of pages, and provides buttons to quickly navigate to `next`, `previous`, `first` or `last` page.
+The `Items per page` select enables user to quickly change the number of records displayed per page.
 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:550px">
     <iframe id="grid-paging-sample-iframe" src='{environment:demosBaseUrl}/grid/grid-paging-sample' width="100%" height="100%" seamless="" frameborder="0" onload="onSampleIframeContentLoaded(this);" alt="Angular Pagination Example"></iframe>